(The drug image[s] shown above are of brand products only. There may be other available products not shown.)

 - Loss of appetite for several days or longer

-Descovy is not approved for the treatment of chronic(HBV).
-If you have both HIV and HBV and take Descovy, your HBV infection may get much worse (flare up) if you stop taking Descovy.
+If you have both HIV and (HBV) and take Descovy, your HBV infection may get much worse (flare up) if you stop taking Descovy.
+Do not stop taking Descovy without first talking with your health care provider.

 While taking Descovy, it is important to keep all of your appointments with your health care provider.